Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means to be embarrassed or humiliated, especially after making a mistake.
-The phrase does not refer to literal eggs being on one’s face but is a metaphor for public embarrassment.
+The idiom does not refer to literal eggs being on one’s face but is a metaphor for public embarrassment.

 Origin: